EchoEllet/Controlify/README.md

 ## 🧰 Maintenance

-Controlify integration was added in [Epic Fight 21.13.3.2](https://modrinth.com/mod/epic-fight/version/21.13.3.2).
-The main issue is that this version targets NeoForge 1.21.1, while many Epic Fight addons and modpacks still use Forge 1.20.1.
-This port serves as a hacky workaround to enable controller support on Epic Fight Forge 1.20.1.

-Once Epic Fight addons move to NeoForge 1.21.1, this port will be deprecated.

-> This port does **not** include Epic Fight integration and does **not** require it—you can use it independently.
+Many mods still target Forge 1.20.1.
+This port makes Controlify usable in those modpacks, though support will eventually end once most mods move to NeoForge.

 > We recommend starting to adapt to NeoForge or Fabric to avoid breakage, as Controlify only supports those platforms.
+> We did not focus much on code quality or work polish.
+> That said, the port was not entirely straightforward and still required testing, effort, and time.

 ## 🏆 Credits